10 Underrated NYC Parks to Visit Now

-Why rent a car to travel to the country when you can get to this bucolic Bronx park by subway?
-Journey down one of its multiple hiking trails and you'll be so immersed in nature you won't believe you're still in NYC!
-While less than half the size of Pelham Bay, Van Cortlandt boasts many similar special attractions, including horseback riding at Riverdale Stables, a nature center for hands-on learning, and the historic Van Cortlandt House Museum, which always gets decked out for the holidays.
-Of course you'll find the typical playgrounds and athletic courts here, too, plus something Pelham doesn't have: a seasonal outdoor pool.
-Our only complaint is that its ice skating rink has been permanently shuttered, but with a calendar jam-packed with family programming year-round, including alfresco flicks, birding, and a track club, you'll never be at a loss for something to do.
+Why rent a car to travel to the country when you can get to this Bronx park by subway?
+Journey down one of its multiple hiking trails, and you'll be so immersed in nature, you won't believe you're still in NYC!
+While less than half the size of Pelham Bay, Van Cortlandt boasts many similar unique attractions, including horseback riding at Riverdale Stables, a nature center for hands-on learning, and the historic Van Cortlandt House Museum, which always gets decked out for the holidays.
+Of course, you'll find the typical playgrounds and athletic courts here, too, plus something Pelham doesn't have: a seasonal outdoor pool.
+Our only complaint is that its ice skating rink has been permanently shuttered.
+Still, with a calendar jam-packed with family programming year-round, including alfresco flicks, birding, and a track club, you'll never be at a loss for something to do.

 A previous version of this post was published in 2016; it has been updated.
 Allison Steinberg contributed additional reporting.